domleonard/droptextpp/README.md

 ## Template files

-Template files are a device to combine input and output files for text preprocesing into the name of the template file so it can be used in a single drag and drop operation in File explorer to run the text preprocssor:
+Template file names are a device to combine input and output file names for the text preprocessor into the name of the template file.
+Template files can then be dragged and dropped onto a text preprocessor command file in a single mouse operation.

-1. Output file path: same as that of the template file - meaning template files produce output in the directory they're in.
+1. Template files produce output in the directory they're in.
-2. Output file extension: that of the template file, which must itself have an explicit file extension.
+2. Template files must have a file extension and produce output files with the same extension.
-3. Output file name: that of the template file up to but not including a case insensitive string, ".TPP", inserted into the template file's name immediately before its actual extension.
+3. Template file names must contain ".TPP" (without quotes) immediately preceding their extension.

 File name syntax: